thekabal/tki/docs/README.md

 - **IIS is NOT supported, please do not ask!** (But we welcome code to make it work on IIS)
 - Development "Snapshots" are intended only for developers that are actively involved in the development process, and require additional effort to work (composer, etc).
 - We make use of [Smarty templates](http://www.smarty.net/), [HTML Purifier](http://htmlpurifier.org/), [Swiftmailer](http://swiftmailer.org/), and [Adodb](http://adodb.org/dokuwiki/doku.php) (although we are working to replace adodb with PDO).

-## Credits:
-The Kabal Invasion forked from [Blacknova Traders](https://sourceforge.net/projects/blacknova/), please visit their sourceforge page for more information about their project.

 ## Installation:
 Please see the `/docs/install.md` file.